google/cloudprober/docs/content/getting-started.md

 Without any config, cloudprober will run only the "sysvars" module (no probes) and write metrics to stdout in cloudprober's line protocol format (to be documented).
 It will also start a [Prometheus](http://prometheus.io) exporter
-at: http://localhost:9313 (you can change the default port through the environment variable _CLOUDPROBER_PORT_).
+at: http://localhost:9313 listening on all addresses. (you can change the default port through the environment varible _CLOUDPROBER_PORT_ and the default listening address through the environment variable _CLOUDPROBER_HOST_).

 Since sysvars variables are not very interesting themselves, lets add a simple config that probes Google's homepage: